The Safe House™ — Jeremy Reeder, master safecracker | The Safe House™ (RETIRED)

 View on GitHub

-Do you need a good safecracker or a vault repairman?
-I’m retired, but in my absence you can’t go wrong with Lance Mayhew of Ada County Lock & Safe.
-Give him a call.
+Do you need a top-notch safecracker or a vault repairman?
+I’m retired, but in Idaho you can’t go wrong with Lance Mayhew of Ada County Lock & Safe.

 Does your safe or vault need maintenance?

 Well-maintained safes are easier to operate and more secure than their neglected counterparts.
-By performing proper annual maintenance, I can correct problems with your safe lock before they become severe.
-Without this maintenance, the lock will, in fact, stop working.
+By performing proper annual maintenance, a skilled vault engineer can correct problems with the lock before they become severe.
+Without this maintenance, the lock will, at some point, stop working.
 This can have either of two undesirable results: you can’t open your safe, or your safe is left vulnerable to burglary.
-This tends to defeat the purpose of having a safe.
-If your safe or vault has any of these symptoms, or if it’s been a while since its last professional service, then it’s time to call a professional.
+So if it’s got any of these symptoms, or if it’s been a while since its last professional service, then I suggest you call for help.

 Has a burglar damaged your safe?

 Burglars tend to favor safecracking methods that involve brute force and large hammers.
 They break off dials and handles, cut hinges, and in general smash things up.
-Fortunately, these popular methods are largely unsuccessful.
-(Safe manufacturers, after all, did think of these methods in their designs.)
-If your safe has been the victim of such demolition, you may be left with no way to open the safe.
-You’ll be happy to know that we can open such safes and can usually repair them.
+Fortunately, these popular methods are largely unsuccessful against modern safes.
+If you are a victim of such thuggery, you may be left with no way to open the safe on your own.
+A skilled professional safecracker can resolve this.

 Legal notice